dowjones/opensearch-blog/BLOG.md

 - **rate_limiting**: Sample based on rate of spans per trace per second
 - **string_attribute**: Sample based on string attributes value matches, both exact and regex value matches are supported

-While the top 4 are self-explanatory, we will be using the string_attribute filter to create a negative filter.
+While the top 4 are self-explanatory, we will be using the `string_attribute` filter to create a negative filter.
 We will be dropping specific service traces that we do not want sampled and sampling all other traces.
 Since there is no blocklist for filters, this is a workaround to sample all but cherrypick services that you might not want sampled.
-We can do this by :
+We can do this by:

-- **&#8594;** in the agent config, adding a span attribute for all traces with a key/value pair (e.g - retain_span/false) using attribute processor.
+- **&#8594;** In the agent config, adding a span attribute for all traces with a key/value pair (e.g - retain_span/false) using attribute processor.
-- **&#8594;** in the agent config, adding another attribute processor now to override that value to false for cherrypicked services that we don't want sampled.
+- **&#8594;** In the agent config, adding another attribute processor now to override that value to false for cherrypicked services that we don't want sampled.
 - **&#8594;** In the gateway config, we can now use the string attribute filter on tail based sampling with the **key: retain_span** and **value: true**.
 This would then lead to all traces without *retain_span: true* attribute not being sampled.

 <details>